Does late-onset Alzheimer’s disease run in your family?

-Alzheimer’s disease is a progressive brain disorder that gradually destroys memory and other important mental functions.
-It is the most common form of dementia, accounting for 60 – 70% of approximately 48 million dementia cases per year.
-More than 90% of Alzheimer’s cases are the late-onset form, with symptoms not appearing until after 65 years of age.
+Alzheimer’s disease (AD) is a progressive brain disorder that gradually destroys memory and other important mental functions.
+More than 90% of AD cases are the late-onset form, with symptoms not appearing until after 65 years of age.

-Take this test to find out whether you are at risk and start making changes today to keep your brain healthy.
+The build up of plaques and tangles are responsible for the cell death, as seen in AD brains.
+Take this test to find out whether you are at risk, so you can start making changes to keep your brain healthy.

 Variation in the APOE gene is the strongest genetic factor influencing the risk of late-onset AD.
 This gene encodes apolipoprotein E, which is involved in transporting fats, neuronal growth, nerve regeneration, immunoregulation and injury repair in the central nervous system.

 There are three common variants (alleles) of APOE, known as e2, e3 and e4.
 Each of us inherits two copies of the APOE gene.
 The APOE genotype indicates our risk of late-onset AD:

 Understanding your genetic risk for AD can encourage early monitoring and allow drug treatment to begin as soon as possible to delay the progression of the disease.

 Step 1: Order test kit online

 Step 2: Collect DNA sample using a painless mouth swab, and mail to the lab in the provided return envelope

 Step 3: Receive your results online